chop-dbhi/varify/README.md

 Note, these workers will run forever, if there is only a single sample being loaded, the `--burst` argument can be used to terminate the worker when there are no more items left in the queue.

+#### Monitor Workers

+You can monitor the workers and the queues using the `rq-dashboard` or `rqinfo`.
+Information on setting up and using those services can be found [here](http://python-rq.org/docs/monitoring/).

 #### Post-Load

 After the batch of samples have been loaded, a two more commands need to be executed to update the annotations and cohort frequencies.
 These are performed _post-load_ for performance reasons.